#1 David Sharpe, EBV-Syracuse University Graduate

 Delano Massey is a retired U.S. Army Judge Advocate General (JAG) Corps Warrior and the CEO of Jacob’s Eye.
 His company was established in 2011 and provides innovative and tested solutions that respond to the needs of his clients.
 His team is packed with industry experts who have worked with some of the world’s largest brands and organizations.
 They focus on creative methodology, consumer engagement, consumer data science, content development, and coaching when working with clients.

 Massey says lessons learned during his military service coupled with over 20 years of experience in owning and operating various businesses across the country, he’s able to easily overcome challenges.
-You can learn more about his business at jacobseye.com.
+Learn more about Jacob’s Eye.

 #21 Liza Rodewald & Erica McMannes, V-WISE graduates